 Looking for a simple yet flavorful way to cook pork?
-Combine a homemade rub with a cheap cut of pork and cook it slowly in the slow cooker for a fantastic main protein or filling for sandwiches, lettuce wraps, and tacos.
+Combine a homemade rub with a cheap cut of pork and cook it slowly in the slow cooker for a fantastic pulled pork.

-Some of my pre-requisites for such are as follows:
+Some of my pre-requisites for frugal, fun food include the following:

-- uses the slow cooker or grill so as not to heat up the kitchen or make a huge mess.
+- uses the slow cooker (or the grill, in summer) so as not to heat up the kitchen or make a huge mess.

-- is versatile so that it can be mixed and matched; leftovers can take a new identity the next day without any awkwardness
+- is versatile so that it can be mixed and matched in lots of ways; leftovers can take a new identity the next day without any awkwardness or boring feelings.

-- invite you to custom the fixings with all kinds of yummy sauces and toppings
+- invites you to customize it with all kinds of yummy sauces and toppings.

 - fits a variety of diets so everyone can enjoy it